syncfusion-content/maui-docs/MAUI/DataForm/Validation.md

 ## Validate the data form

-You can get the validation details of the all the editors of data form using the [ValidateForm] event of the data form.
+Get the validation details of all the editors of the data form using the `ValidateForm` event of the data form.

-Note: This event will be raised once after the manual validation call using [SfDataForm.Validate()] method.
+Note: This event will be raised once after the manual validation call using the `SfDataForm.Validate()` method.

 {% endhighlight %}
 {% highlight C# %}